 3. Seasonal means of the season: Our farmers always bring the freshest, seasonal California-grown produce to the market, so when you ask for acorn squash in May or tomatoes in December, just be warned: you may get a few strange looks.
 Check out CUESA’s Vegetable Seasonality Chart for some ideas before you go.

-5. Ask good questions: Curious about one of those crazy Buddha Hand citrons?
+5. Ask questions: Curious about one of those crazy Buddha Hand citrons?
 Never tried cranberry beans before?
 Don’t know the difference between sustainable and organic farming?
 Just ask.
-But please be mindful of your timing.
-Having a table full of customers is a tough time for farmers to answer too many questions.
+The farmers are passionate about their produce and call many ways to cook with or enjoy their goods.

-6. Haggling is bad manners: Farmers work hard to set their pricing.
-If you wouldn’t haggle in a supermarket, you shouldn’t haggle at a farmer’s market.
-However, if you show up in the last few minutes of the market, some farmers may be willing to give you a discount—at their discretion, of course.
+6. Gentle negotiations should be saved for closing time: Farmers work hard to set their pricing.
+If you wouldn’t haggle hard in a supermarket, you shouldn’t haggle hard at the farmer’s market.
+However, if you show up in the last few minutes of the market, some farmers may be willing to give you a discount on items that might be perfect for canning or baking.

-7. Keep your kiddies on their best behavior and keep your dogs at home: Got a sick toddler who loves touching things?
+7. Keep an eye on the kids and dogs at home: Got a sick toddler who loves touching things?
 Please keep their hands off the table.
 Have a puppy who wants to come along for the adventure?
-Unless they are a leashed and certified service dog, the law says they aren’t allowed on market grounds—and this includes the Plaza, too.
+Unless they are a leashed and certified service dog, the food safety laws say they aren’t allowed on market grounds.
+Don't worry - most dogs can enjoy nearby parks and trails.
+Hit the market first, then go get doggo and enjoy a picnic!

 “Remember, support your local farmers!”
 Hilda said.
 “We are fortunate to have a lot of small local farmers in Sonoma County.
 And if you haven’t tried our dates yet, come sample the 27 different varietals of organic dates we now have at the Friday market.
 They’re delicious!”